vroger11/vroger11.github.io/_posts/2020-03-27-audio-loader.markdown

 * Basic activity detection system to filter features.
 * Most features have a corresponding testing module using [pytest](https://docs.pytest.org).

-My TODO list for the future (I is not an exhaustive one):
+My TODO list for the future (it is not an exhaustive one):
 1. Adding a documentation website.
 2. Add other features (spectrograms and so on)
 3. Have an elegant system of cache as an alternative to fill everything into the RAM.